-1. Description of assignment and tasks
+1. Overall description of assignment

 You are developers at a software development company.
-You have been contacted by a company active in the food and restaurant industry with the following email:
+You have been contacted by another software development company with the following email:

-"Our company needs a GPS-based mobile application to find the closest restaurants based on the user's position.
-The user should be able to search based on a specific restaurant, price, position range and so on.
+"Our company needs a mobile application to keep track of and manage the testing done continuously in our different development projects.
+Today our build and test system sends emails every day to inform our developers and managers of the current test and build status.
+This app should be able to give a more up-to-date, more correct and more easily digestable/understandable summary of this information.
+Based on this the user should be able to take corrective actions and decisions.
 We would like to give you the chance to develop this application with us.
 We have contacted several companies like yours and we will "pit" you against each other based on how well you can find out the requirements on this system."

 You have decided to participate.
-Your requirements document and results are to be presented on a workshop with the customers and your competitors.
+Your requirements document and results are to be presented for the customer within a month.